-When figuring out your room setup, first decide on the RESOURCES you plan to use. if you will be showing videos and/or PowerPoint slides, you will need to figure out how to set the room up to incorporate TECHNOLOGY.
+When figuring out your room setup, first decide on the RESOURCES you plan to use. if you will be showing videos and/or PowerPoint slides, you will need to set the room up to incorporate TECHNOLOGY.
 If the venue does not have a computer, projector and/or screen that you can use, you will need to bring your own.
 If working with a small group in your home, it may be more practical to show the presentation or videos on a computer screen.
 Another factor in room setup is the location of electrical outlets.
 Will you need an extension cord?
 Can the room be darkened so that people can see the screen?
 Do you need to bring external speakers so participants can properly hear the videos?
-And make sure you get the wifi password ahead of time so you are able to stream the videos.
+And make sure you get the Wi-Fi password ahead of time so you are able to stream the videos if you plan to use them.